 The U.S. Army is DoD's lead agent for the Defense Environmental Restoration Program (DERP) FUDS Program.
-The Secretary of the Army delegated program management and execution responsibilities for the FUDS Program to the United States Army Corps of Engineers (USACE).
+The Secretary of the Army delegated program management and execution responsibilities for the FUDS Program to the U.S. Army Corps of Engineers (USACE).

-This DD presents the selected remedy for MRS-04 within the Camp Butner FUDS (Figures 1 and 2).
-The selected remedy involves surface and subsurface removal of munitions and explosives of concern (MEC) to a depth of detection using Advanced Geophysical Classification (AGC) Methods and Land Use Controls (LUCs) consisting of public education (warning signs and educational pamphlets).
-USACE made this selection in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended, 42 U.S.C. § 9601 et seq., and the National Oil and Hazardous Substances Pollution Contingency Plan (NCP), 40 Code of Federal Regulations (CFR) Part 300.
+This DD presents the selected remedy for MRS-05 within the Camp Butner FUDS (Figures 1 and 2).
+The selected remedy involves surface and subsurface removal of munitions and explosives of concern (MEC) to a depth of detection using Advanced Geophysical Classification (AGC) Methods and Land Use Controls (LUCs) consisting of public educational pamphlets.
+USACE made this selection in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended, 42 U.S.C. § 9601 et seq., and the National Oil and Hazardous Substances Pollution Contingency Plan (NCP), 40 C.F.R.
+Part 300.
 The determination presented in this DD is based on information contained in the Administrative Record file for the Camp Butner FUDS.